gherardovarando/leaflet-map-builder/README.md

 - `map` leaflet map object, instance of `L.Map` (optional)
 - `options` options object (optional)
-- `configuration` configuration object (optional), it can be set in a second time with `setConfiguration` method.
+- `configuration` string or configuration object (optional), it can be set in a second time with `setConfiguration` method.
+If string must be the url of a json object.

 #### Options